elizgunay/OnlineStore/README.md

 ## Description

-The project is an online store for selling watches.
+The project is an online store for selling watches.The Online Watch Store project provides a user-friendly and secure platform for users.
 Users can browse products, add watches to their cart, and make purchases.

 ## Technologies Used